Truth About SPAM laws in the USA

 However, only a fool would violate the rules and guidelines set forth in the Can Spam Act … because there can be some severe penalties for attempts to deceive and defraud the public.

-The judicial system knows that there are some legitimate, helpful offers that the public would not otherwise discover without receiving email advertising from advertisers who find them.
+The judicial system knows that there are some legitimate, helpful offers that the public would not otherwise discover without receiving “cold email” advertising from advertisers who find them.

-It is NOT the business of government to restrict the free flow of information and opportunity between businesses and potential customers.
+It is NOT the business of government to restrict the free flow of legitimate information … and opportunity … between businesses and potential customers

 Here is a very nice link with simple explanations about spam and cold emails (by Derek Smith).
 I highly recommend that email senders review this article … because there are too many uneducated sales people who constantly get it wrong when asked about US Can-Spam policies.

-It is totally wrong to tell a potential customer that ANY type of unsolicited email is illegal because such emails are illegal SPAM.
-It is ABSOLUTELY NOT TRUE that any type of unsolicited email is wrong.l
+It is totally wrong to tell a potential customer that ANY type of unsolicited email is illegal … and that such emails are categorically illegal SPAM.

 But … emails designed to trick or deceive a potential customer ARE ALWAYS WRONG and ALWAYS ILLEGAL SPAM.